lorenzhs/wrs/README.md

 # Parallel Weighted Random Sampling

-This is the code to accompany our eponymous paper: *Hübschle-Schneider, L., & Sanders, P. (2019).
+This code implements sequential and parallel methods for weighted random sampling, as described in our eponymous paper: *Hübschle-Schneider, L., & Sanders, P. (2019).
 Parallel Weighted Random Sampling.
 In 27th Annual European Symposium on Algorithms (ESA 2019).*

+The current state of the repository represents the most up-to-date version and was used for the evaluation of the weighted sampling chapter in my dissertation (link to follow).
+The version used for the experiments in our ESA paper is available as the [`esa` tag](https://github.com/lorenzhs/wrs/tree/esa).

 The paper is freely accessible under a Creative Commons license (CC-BY) [on the publisher's website](https://drops.dagstuhl.de/opus/volltexte/2019/11180/).